devture/matrix-corporal/docs/user-authentication.md

 Authentication requests for users not managed by `matrix-corporal` (users that do not have a corresponding user policy in the [policy](policy.md)) are directly forwarded to the upstream server -- these users are not managed by `matrix-corporal`, so they are left alone.

+Requests for users having `authType=passthrough` are forwarded to the upstream server unchanged.

-If a user is managed by `matrix-corporal`, authentication proceeds depending on the [user authentication](user-authentication.md) type (`authType` user policy field) for the particular user trying to log in.
+For requests for users having another auth type (different than `passthrough`), authentication proceeds depending on the [user authentication](user-authentication.md) type (`authType` user policy field) for the particular user trying to log in.

 If the request ends up being **not authenticated**, `matrix-corporal` outright rejects it and it never reaches the upstream server.